2012 Spanish Grand Prix: Race

-The race took place in the afternoon from 14:00 local time, and was attended by 82,000 spectators.
-A lighting thunderstorm fell on the track overnight but the weather became clear and dry before turning overcast prior to the start of the Grand Prix.
-The air temperature was between 22 and 23 C and the track temperature from 32 to 35 C; weather reports suggested the possibility of rain during the event.
-Every driver began on the soft compound tyres; due to improved wear of the tyres in 2012, it appeared more likely drivers would make three pit stops not four observed in 2011.
+The race, attended by 82,000 spectators, began at 14:00 local time.
+A lightning thunderstorm fell on the track overnight, but the weather cleared and became overcast before the race start.
+The air temperature was between 22 and 23 C and the track temperature from 32 to 35 C; weather forecasts predicted rain during the event.
+Every driver began on the soft compound tyres; due to improved tyre wear in 2012, it appeared that drivers would make three pit stops rather than the four observed in 2011.
 When the race commenced, Maldonado's clutch slipped more than he expected and he turned right to block Alonso.
-He pushed Alonso onto the grass but the latter kept accelerating and took the lead from Maldonado on the inside entering the first corner.
-Pérez overtook Grosjean but the two made contact, puncturing the former's rear-left tyre.
+He pushed Alonso onto the grass, but the latter kept accelerating and passed Maldonado on the inside into the first corner.
+Pérez overtook Grosjean but the two collided, puncturing the former's rear-left tyre.
 He controlled the car on the outside of turn three.
 At turn four, Rosberg overtook Grosjean for fourth place, and Rosberg's teammate Schumacher began challenging Grosjean for sixth soon after passing Vettel for seventh.
-Hamilton moved from 24th to 20th by the end of the first lap while Massa made up five positions over the same distance.
+By the end of the first lap, Hamilton had advanced from 24th to 20th, while Massa had gained five positions.

 At the first lap's conclusion, Alonso led Maldonado by 1.3 seconds with Räikkönen third, Rosberg fourth and Grosjean fifth.
 Pérez made a pit stop to switch to the hard compound tyres and rejoined the race at the back of the field.
 Pic lost control of his car exiting turn three but continued without other drivers striking his car.
-At the front, Maldonado spent the early laps behind Alonso and not attempting to pass him but remaining as far back as possible to avoid being affected by the aerodynamic turbulence of Alonso's Ferrari to avoid tyre damage and to discover where his car was strong and weak compared to the Ferrari.
-Alonso was not able to pull clear of Maldonado and began reporting left-hand tyre wear on lap six.
-On the following lap, Webber was the first driver to make a scheduled pit stop for the hard compound tyres in a bid to drive without any aerodynamic turbulence affecting his car in his bid to pass Massa.
-Webber's teammate Vettel followed with a pit stop on the eighth lap and he rejoined the track in 18th on the hard compound tyres.
-Webber had earlier almost got caught out and avoided hitting the rear of an early braking Karthikeyan trying to pass the HRT driver.
-Kobayashi, Rosberg and Button followed in due course over the following two laps.
+At the front, Maldonado spent the first laps trailing Alonso, not attempting to pass him but staying as far back as possible to avoid being affected by Alonso's Ferrari's aerodynamic turbulence, avoiding tyre damage, and determining where his car was strong and weak in comparison to the Ferrari.
+Alonso was unable to pull clear of Maldonado and began reporting left-hand tyre wear on lap six.
+On the next lap, Webber was the first driver to make a scheduled pit stop for the hard compound tyres in an attempt to pass Massa without any aerodynamic turbulence affecting his car.
+Vettel, Webber's teammate, followed with a pit stop on the eighth lap and rejoined the race in 18th on hard compound tyres.
+Webber had previously almost been caught out and avoided colliding with the rear of an early braking Karthikeyan while attempting to pass him.
+Kobayashi, Rosberg and Button made their pit stops over the following two laps.